Linkus12/Arctis-OLED-Battery-Indicator/README.md

 ## Requirements
 * [SteelSeries Engine](https://steelseries.com/engine) installed.
 *  [Node-JS](https://nodejs.org/en/download/) installed.
-* Steelseries supported OLED screen product (This was built on the Apex 5 or Apex 7).
+* Steelseries supported OLED screen product (This was built on the Apex 5).
 * Nova 7 Wireless connected.
 (Tested only on the Nova 7 Wireless for now so yeah).